maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
-> (Noah) As a developer, you would be spending a lot of time in the code editor,
+> (Max) As a developer, you would be spending a lot of time in the code editor,
 > so picking the right one and configuring it to your liking can save you hours
 > down the road.
 >